-Meeting of Sudanese leader, Netanyahu stirs debate in Sudan
+Meeting between Sudan leader, Netanyahu debated in Sudan

 CAIRO (AP) — A surprise meeting between Sudan’s leader and Israeli Prime Minister Benjamin Netanyahu stirred controversy in Sudan on Tuesday, with the government saying it wasn’t notified ahead of time and critics lambasting the talks on social media.

-Others said the meeting would improve Sudan’s standing with the United States and help Khartoum shed its pariah image.
+Others s aid Monday’ s meeting would improve Sudan’s standing with the United States and help Khartoum shed its pariah image.
 For Israel, it was a major diplomatic breakthrough with a Muslim-majority African state, two days after the Arab League rejected President Donald Trump’s Mideast plan.

-The Uganda meeting between Gen. Abdel-Fattah Burhan, the head of Sudan’s transitional administration, and Netanyahu was kept secret but grabbed headlines late Monday when the Israeli leader announced the two had began talks on normalizing relations between their countries.
+The Uganda meeting between Gen. Abdel-Fattah Burhan, the head of Sudan’s transitional administration, and Netanyahu was kept secret but grabbed headlines late Monday when the Israeli leader announced the two had begun talks on normalizing relations between their countries.

-Sudan is desperate to lift sanctions linked to its listing by the U.S. as a state sponsor of terror — a key step toward ending its isolation and rebuilding the economy after the popular uprising last year that toppled autocrat Omar al-Bashir and installed the joint civilian-military sovereign council, headed by Burhan.
+Sudan is desperate to lift sanctions linked to its listing by the U.S. as a state sponsor of terror.
+That would be a key step toward ending its isolation and rebuilding the economy after the popular uprising last year that toppled autocrat Omar al-Bashir and installed the joint civilian-military sovereign council, headed by Burhan.

 But Khartoum is also a longtime member of the Arab League and joined other members in rejecting Trump’s plan at a meeting in Cairo on Saturday.
 The U.S. plan, heavily in favor of Israel, would grant the Palestinians limited self-rule in parts of the occupied West Bank, while allowing Israel to annex all its settlements there and keep nearly all of east Jerusalem.

 H.A.
-Hellyer, a senior fellow at the Royal United Services Institute in London, said Khartoum runs the risk of damaging relationships with the wider Arab world — as well as with the opposition at home for even inching towards normalization with what he described as an extreme Israeli government.
+Hellyer, a senior fellow at the Royal United Services Institute in London, said Sudan runs the risk of damaging relationships with the wider Arab world, as well as with the opposition at home if it appears to be moving toward normalization with what he described as an extreme Israeli government.

-“It’s a cynical choice,” Hellyer said.
-“Khartoum is in a very bad position, and seemingly expects little help vis-a-vis the U.S. from its Arab brethren.”

 From Uganda, Netanyahu tweeted: “History!” while his office said the meeting with Burhan came at the invitation of Uganda.
 The statement said Netanyahu “believes that Sudan is moving in a new and positive direction” — an apparent reference to a possible removal from the U.S. terror list.